 Reading Queer preserves & promotes queer literary culture in South Florida.

-We produce the Reading Queer Literary Festival, the first annual queer centric literary festival of its kind in South Florida, the Reading Queer Writing Academy, a series of creative writing workshops that fosters the careers of South Florida based queer writers & artists, the RQ – O Cinema Literary/Film Salon Series, a film series that fosters discussions about queer cinema and its impact on culture, and the RQ Audio Archive, an online archive of primarily South Florida based queer voices.
+We produce literary events that promote diversity and inclusivity within the queer literary community.
+Our primary projects include the RQ Literary Festival, the first annual queer centric literary festival of its kind in South Florida, the RQ Writing Academy, a series of creative writing workshops that fosters the careers of South Florida based queer writers & artists, the RQ – O Cinema Literary/Film Salon Series, a film series that fosters discussions about queer cinema and its impact on culture, the RQ Archive, an online archive of primarily South Florida based queer voices and the RQ Writers In Residence @ The Betsy Hotel – South Beach, a short term residency for emerging queer writers.

 Our Promise is that all Reading Queer events & workshops foster a community and culture of inclusion.
 Our events & workshops are open to the public regardless of one’s ability to pay, sexual orientation, gender, race and/or any other form of identification.
 However, all of our events are safe spaces for all queer-identified people and are designed to address the writerly needs of marginalized communities who have traditionally been denied a voice.
 We count on your donations to keep our events & workshops accessible to the public.